-If you start really investigating your choices to aggressively treat ovarian cancer, you are likely to come across Bevacizumab, which has the brand name Avastin.
+If you start really investigating your choices to aggressively treat the ovarian cancer you’re fighting, you are likely to come across Bevacizumab, of which Avastin is the brand name.
 It is somewhat commonly used as part of a maintenance regimen to keep ovarian cancer in remission, as well as during initial treatment and full blown recurrence.

 How Avastin Works